Dynamically tuneable helicity in twisted electromagnetic resonators: Appendices

 \subsection{Frequency of the Non-twisted Rectangular Cavity Resonator}

 The frequencies of the resonant modes in the non-twisted resonators with a rectangular cross-section are given by:

-where $c$ is the speed of light, and $a$, $b$, and $l$ are the side lengths of the resonator, with $a > b > l$.
+where $c$ is the speed of light, $i \equiv m,n,p$ and $a$, $b$, and $l$ are the side lengths of the resonator, with $l > a > b$.
 The integers $m$ and $n$ denote the number of half-wavelength variations in the transverse dimensions, while $p$ represents the number of variations along the longitudinal axis.
+The selection rules for the TE modes are $m \geq n \geq 0$, $m \neq 0$, and $p > 0$, whereas for the TM modes, they are $m \geq n > 0$ and $p \geq 0$.